ICSE2025/SCOPE/README.md

         - see the file "**Performance Data.xlsx**", containing 1,000 points about performance results for each serverless function.

 - Code：
-    - Function invocation scripts are included in the directory "**scripts**", which have the invocation code to AWS Lambda and Google Cloud Functions.
+    - Invocation scripts about serverless functions are included in the directory "**scripts**", which have the invocation code for serverless functions hosted in serverless platforms (AWS Lambda and Google Cloud Functions).
       - "**invokeAWSFunction-run1.py**" and **invokeAWSFunction-run2.py**" are the scripts that invoke serverless functions executed on AWS Lambda
       - "**invokeGoogleFunction.py**" is the script that invokes serverless functions executed on Google Cloud Functions
     - The implementation of state-of-the-art techniques: PT4Cloud and Metior